Creating Awesome Manuscripts with Styles in Microsoft Word

 Hey, psst.
 Over here… so hey.
 Do you want to make your editor happy?
 Like, really happy?
 I’ve got something that’s really gonna make her day.

 I’m the first to admit that when I started writing, I just wrote.
 I wasn’t worried about someone else seeing the manuscript, much less what it looked like.
 But then I decided to publish, which meant I’d need an editor.
 God bless her heart for not sending my manuscript (ms) straight back with a note: fix this!
 Because, honest-to-God, I didn’t know enough to know what was broken!
-Now, this was back in ye olden days, and she worked with a paper copy, so there were written notes about tabs, spacing, the old-school double-space-after-periods…I think she suspected more, but couldn’t know what was going on behind the scenes for some other stuff.

-Anyhow, since I decided to self-publish, I had to learn how to format on my own for my first novel.
-I took an online class—How to Format Your Book for Publication—wherein I learned about Styles in Word, and [insert sound effect here] … Mind… Blown… My life hasn’t been the same since.
+Anyhow, I had to learn how to format on my own to self-publish my first novel.
+I took an online class, aptly named “How to Format Your Book for Publication,” wherein I learned about Styles in Word, and [insert sound effect here] … Mind… Blown… 🤯

-Now, you might be asking the question: What do you mean, Style?
-Is that like using Papyrus instead of Boring Old Times New Roman (TNR)?
-Should I use color to enhance the story?
+• Is that like using Papyrus instead of Boring Old Times New Roman (TNR)?

 If you look at the bottom right corner of the block (which escaped my circle) you’ll see a little arrow that gives you a sidebar.
 I find this to be the best work area for set up.
 It’ll look like this:

 This section has Word-provided Styles, almost none of which are any good to you for a book manuscript.
 So, you’ll use the little bottom button to create lots of new and useful styles!
-Let’s start basic with what I’ll call Standard Manuscript Format AB.

 This is where things get fun!
 Click the button and look at the pop-out menu.
 It looks like this:

-For a moment, please ignore the fact that my ‘normal’ is Merriweather Light.
+For a moment, please ignore the fact that my “normal” is Merriweather Light.
 I know what I just said about TNR, and I’ll get to that in a bit.
 For now, I want you to look at the bottom left corner, which says Format.
 Using this button you can do magical things with both the font and the paragraph settings (the real star of the show), which is where we’re going next.

 You’re gonna want your selections to look something like this (see highlights).
 You have a little wiggle room—I like my first line indent at .3 inches, but you can use .4 or .5.
 I sometimes use space-and-a-half (1.5) and sometimes use double.
 Double is probably more usual.